Division Office: Health Professions Building Room 312, Clifton Campus

 To ensure the safety of students and others, our affiliated partners in the health and public safety community require students to comply with certain criteria prior to beginning clinical and experiential learning.
 Requirements will vary, but generally include a health examination, immunizations, background screenings, and relevant training.
 Proof of coverage under a policy of health insurance may also be required.
 Drug testing may be required at any time during student enrollment in a Health and Public Safety program, depending on the requirements of the clinical or practicum site.

 Cincinnati State strongly recommends that students obtain personal health insurance coverage.
 Please be aware that lack of coverage under a policy of health insurance may affect a student’s eligibility to participate in the clinical learning experience.
 Information about an optional health insurance plan for purchase by students is available from the City of Cincinnati Health Department.
-For details contact Angela Robinson at angela.robinson2@cincinnati-oh.gov.
+For details contact Angela Robinson by email at angela.robinson2@cincinnati-oh.gov.

 Health Student Support Services